 Before we jump in, you might be asking yourself, “What is goal setting, anyway?”.

-To put it simply, goal setting is having an active plan in place for meeting your goal objectives.
+To put it simply, goal setting is having an action plan in place for meeting your goal objectives.

 While this idea isn’t complicated, it can be hard to know where to start.

-So, the following are 5 tips for goal setting in your business — even if you’ve never set a goal in your business before!
+So, the following are five tips for goal setting in your business — even if you’ve never set a goal in your business before!

-The simple act of getting your goals out of your head should be your very first step.
-You can use a notebook, a Word doc, a Google Doc or project management tool.
+The first step to setting goals is the simple act of getting your goals out of your head.
+You can use a notebook, a Word doc, a Google Doc, or a project management tool.
 It doesn't matter what you use.
 It matters that you do it.

 One way to ensure your goals stay top-of-mind is to include them on your vision board.